wogboy69420/MarkoPerkovicTutorials/README.md

-# assignment1flowchart
+# TUTORIAL REPOSITORY

-This folder contains the flowchart for assignment 1.
+This repo contains the stuff done in tutorials for intro to it 4478 w Elane

+Marko Perkovic
+3297798